snowplow/documentation/docs/getting-started-on-snowplow-open-source/quick-start-aws/index.md

 ### Setting up your Iglu Server

 The first step is to set up your [Iglu](/docs/pipeline-components-and-applications/iglu/index.md) Server stack.
-This will mean that you can create and evolve your own [custom event & entities](/docs/understanding-tracking-design/out-of-the-box-vs-custom-events-and-entities/index.md#custom-events).
+This will mean that you can create and evolve your own [custom events](/docs/understanding-your-pipeline/events/index.md#self-describing-events) and [entities](/docs/understanding-your-pipeline/entities/index.md#custom-entities).
 Iglu enables you to store the schemas for your events & entities and fetch them as your events are getting processed by your pipeline.

 We will go into more details on why this is very valuable and how to create your custom events & entities later, but for now you will need to set this up first so that your pipeline (specifically the Enrich application and your loader) can communicate with Iglu.